rickfindlater/rickfindlater.github.io/pages/resume-cv.md

 #### Duties:

-- Leadership, management and mentorship of a team of product designers.
+- Leadership, management and mentorship of a team of product and marketing designers.
 - User research, data analysis, interface design, prototyping and user testing.
 - Product management.
 - Strategic direction of the the Melon product, brand and design and research practices.